itskillian/hookathon-hooks/README.md

 <!-- 2. current implementation is not direction sensitive, but we could add direction sensitivity wished.
 For example apply inventory exposure protection only if price moves against us -->
 3. is it alright to return calculatePin = 0 when volume is 0, I think this should never happen
 4. is it alright to return calculateInventoryExposure = 0
+5. if our first quote is in the same direction as the original swap this means we will receive the wrong token after swapping original token0 -> token1 (zeroForOne = true) sell eth for usdc, push price down our pool is still to high arb 1: token0 -> token1, push price down more arb 2: token1 -> token0, push other pool price up to meet our pool we are left with excess token0, which the original swapper will receive original swapper wants the other token, so we need to swap it back what about in this scenario we set the second quote to an exact output swap?

 ### Arb Proof
 make formula to solve for amount0 (assume all metrics are in quote asset - token1)